NATrinh/NATrinh.github.io/inprogress.md

 Trinh, Nhat An, Lersch, Philipp, and Schunck, Reinhard.
 ‘Wealth Homogamy: Levels and Causes in Britain and Germany.’

 Trinh, Nhat An.
-‘Does social origin matter for the gender wealth gap?’
+‘Does Social Origin matter for the Gender Wealth Gap?’

 Trinh, Nhat An.
 ‘Parental Employment and Children’s Education in Historical Perspective’.